MrAlexSee/InterviewTopics/README.md

 * **master** branch: releases with version numbers
 * **develop** branch: integration branch for features

-* feature: branched out of and into develop, single feature = single branch
+* **feature**: branched out of and into develop, single feature = single branch
-* release: branched out of develop, no new features can be added, merged into master when ready to ship, next also merged back into develop
+* **release**: branched out of develop, no new features can be added, merged into master when ready to ship, next also merged back into develop
-* hotfix: quick patches, the only branch out of master, merged both with master and develop/release
+* **hotfix**: quick patches, the only branch out of master, merged both with master and develop/release

 This is in opposition to a [centralized](https://www.atlassian.com/git/tutorials/comparing-workflows) (SVN-like) workflow, where all features are are branched out of and merged into a single master branch.